EyGy/PlantPointCloudFormat/SPECIFICATION.md

 ### 1.1 Purpose

 The Plant Point Cloud Format (PPF) is a standardized format for representing individual plant point clouds, designed specifically for plant phenotyping, agricultural research, and machine learning applications.
+Its purpose is to address current challenges in plant point cloud research like inconsistent annotations, missing metadata and time wasted on format conversion.
+PPF defines a consistent file structure based on PLY with standardized labels formats and flexible but structured metadata convetions.
+PPF is a free and strictly non-commercial community project created by & for plant point cloud researchers with the goal of making all our lifes easier by aggreing on a common standard.
+Feel invited to suggest improvements or to contribute (see link2contribution.md).

-### 1.2 Scope
+#### Scope

 **In scope (v1.0)**:
 - Individual plant point clouds (one plant per file)